Snowpark ML Modeling: ML Model Development¶

 Constructing a Model¶

-In addition to the parameters accepted by individual scikit-learn model classes, all Snowpark ML Modeling classes accept five additional parameters, listed in the following table, at instantiation.
+In addition to the parameters accepted by individual scikit-learn model classes, all modeling classes accept the following additional parameters at instantiation.

 These parameters are all technically optional, but you will often want to specify input_cols